 Ngong Road Children’s Foundation (NRCF) contracted with Success Signature to facilitate the Life Skills Training Program (LSTP) made possible by a Rotary Global Grant led by the South Metro Minneapolis Evenings (SMME) Rotary Club and the Kikuyu Rotary Club of Kenya.
 The aim of LSTP is to develop self-awareness in both secondary and post-secondary students by training them on carefully selected and essential skills that will aid in their life success.

 The launch brought all the stakeholders together for the introduction to the program.
 NRCF staff provided the background of the LSTP and the intended benefits to the students.
-Students got a chance to meet the facilitators, while Success Signature staff provided an overview of the program including the topics, timetable, expectations, rules, and regulations governing the program, and completion of the pre-training evaluation of each student.
+Students got a chance to meet the facilitators.
+Success Signature staff explained program: topics, timetable, expectations, rules, regulations, pre-training evaluation.

 Students were encouraged to participate by awarding the three most valuable, active students each day.
 Each student was given a token of Kes.
 200 (USD $2) by the facilitator.
 This worked miraculously well and created very healthy competition and a lot of fun.
 The instructors always reminded students to respect everybody’s contribution while learning.